Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP04_Final_Project.md

 i.
 Left Box in Figure 4 :

-Step 1: Preparation for variant calling.
+Step 1: Preparation for variant calling.<br/>
-File: Make_examples.py
+File: Make_examples.py<br/>
-Purpose: Convert BAM files into images (as shown in Figure 2) that can be used in CNN in step 2.
+Purpose: Convert BAM files into images (as shown in Figure 2) that can be used in CNN in step 2.<br/>
 Method: The Make_examples.py use a very sensitive caller to find all positions that might be a variant.
 Then it uses a type of local reassembly as a more thorough version of indel realignment.
-Finally, it pileup all reads into different images for different positions mentioned above[24].
+Finally, it pileup all reads into different images for different positions mentioned above[24].   <br/>

-Step 2: Call variants
+Step 2: Call variants<br/>
-File: Call_variants.py
+File: Call_variants.py<br/>
-Purpose: Classify images from step 1 as variant (Homozygous with different sequence, Heterozygote) or non-variant (Homozygous with same sequence).
+Purpose: Classify images from step 1 as variant (Homozygous with different sequence, Heterozygote) or non-variant (Homozygous with same sequence).<br/>
 Method: Call_variants.py use a pre-trained convolutional neural network (CNN, or ConvNet) to predict which category does the image belong to.
-After the classification, if the most likely genotype is heterozygous or homozygous non-reference, a variant call is emitted[24].
+After the classification, if the most likely genotype is heterozygous or homozygous non-reference, a variant call is emitted[24].<br/>

 ii.
 Middle box in Figure 4 :

-Purpose: Show how to train a CNN model, a deep learning model to classify images with different genotypes.
+Purpose: Show how to train a CNN model, a deep learning model to classify images with different genotypes.<br/>
-Steps:
+Steps:<br/>
 1. Use paired pileup images as training set images (as shown in Figure 2) and known genotypes as training set labels for the CNN model.
 2. Use stochastic gradient descent algorithm during training and find the best model during training.
 3. Along with other CNN models to optimize the CNN parameters to maximize accuracy.
 Other CNN models includes random CNN model, CNN models trained for other image classifications, and prior DeepVariant models[12].